boulund/tparty/README.md

 # TTT automated proteotyping pipeline
+This document describes the components in the automated "The Tailored Treatment Proteotyping Pipeline".
+An overview of the pipeline is displayed below:

 ## 0. RAW to mzXML conversion [raw2mzxml]
 ThermoFischer raw (*.raw) files are converted to mzXML using ReAdW (2015.1.0)